ECMWFCode4Earth/PolyShell/docs/index.md

     from polyshell import reduce_polygon

     original = [
-        (),
-        (),
-        (),
-        (),
-        (),
-        (),
+        (0.0, 0.0),
+        (0.0, 1.0),
+        (0.5, 0.5),
+        (1.0, 1.0),
+        (1.0, 0.0),
+        (0.0, 0.0),
     ]

     reduced = reduce_polygon(original, "auto", method="vw")
     ```

-For a full guide see ...
+All of PolyShell's reduction algorithms are accessible through a single function.

+For all the available options, see [the guide](./getting-started/user-guide.md).

 ---

-## PolyShell's Contract
+## PolyShell's Axioms

 PolyShell promises to provide reliable high-performance polygon reduction algorithms which behave in a predictable way.
-PolyShell's contract consists of both the assumptions PolyShell make about a user's input and, given these are upheld,
+PolyShell's axioms consist of both the assumptions we make about a user's input and, given these are upheld, the
-the assumptions the user can make about the output they receive.
+assumptions the user can make about the output they receive.

-### Our Assumptions
+???+ warning "Input validation"

-PolyShell provides little-to-no input validation on the input polygon.
-While PolyShell always guarantees memory-safety,
+    PolyShell provides little-to-no input validation.
+While PolyShell always guarantees memory-safety, if the following
-if the following assumptions are broken you may receive an error or invalid output.
-If you are uncertain whether your
+    assumptions are broken you may receive an error or an invalid reduction.
+If you are uncertain whether your data upholds
-data upholds these constraints we encourage you to use [Shapely](https://shapely.readthedocs.io/en/stable/) to perform
+    these requirements, we encourage you to use [Shapely](https://shapely.readthedocs.io/en/stable/) to perform your own
-your own validation first.
+    validation first.

-1. The input polygon must be valid.
+### Polygon Validity

+All input to PolyShell is expected to be valid.
+A polygon is said to be valid if:

+1. It is [simple].
+2. The vertices are stored as a sequence in clockwise order.
+3. The first and last coordinate in the sequence are equal.

+[simple]: https://en.wikipedia.org/wiki/Simple_polygon, "A polygon with no holes or self-intersections."

-### Our Promises
+### Our Promise

 Provided the assumptions made above are upheld, PolyShell makes the following promises:

-1. The output polygon will always be valid.
+1. The reduced polygon will always be [valid].
+2. The reduced polygon will always contain the input polygon in its interior.
+3. Vertices are never moved nor added.
+4. Reduction preserves the ordering of the vertices, but is not necessarily stable.

+???+ note "Vertex order stability"

+    While the sequence of vertices within the polygon is preserved, the location of the first vertex may shift depending on
+    the algorithm used.